 **Course Customization Options**

-This instructor-led, live training (online or onsite) is tailored for advanced-level professionals who aim to apply deep learning techniques to achieve intelligent, adaptable, and precise robotic manipulation in their work environments.
+This instructor-led, live training (online or onsite) is designed for intermediate-level professionals who wish to apply verification, validation, and explainability principles to ensure the safe and ethical deployment of robotic systems.

 By the end of this training, participants will be able to: